shivasiddharth/GassistPi-Documentation/docs/customization.rst

-Enabling or disabling custom actions
+Enabling or Disabling Custom Actions
 ------------------------------------

 Major custom actions have been provided with a control key or switch in the **config.yaml**.